 The Silk Street or Hang Gai Street is a great location to buy silk goods in Hanoi Old Quarter.
 A lot of shops trading clothes, accessories and so on made from silk on this street.
 Suits and traditional dress such as Ao Dai can be made within 24 hours, but if you are short on time, feel free to try the clothes already on sale.
 We recommended you to make a bargain for suitable prices unless the prices are fixed.

 Silk Shops on Hang Gai Street

-Otherwise, you can combine your shopping with one of the trip to Van Phuc Tradtional Village in just minutes from the center of Hanoi.
-Unlike Hang Gai Street where silk may be imported from other countries such as China, local in Van Phuc has make silk for thousand years.
+Otherwise, you can combine your shopping with the trip to Van Phuc Traditional Silk Village in just minutes from the center of Hanoi.
+Unlike Hang Gai Street where silk may be imported from other countries such as China, local in Van Phuc has made silk for thousand years.
 Here you can trade raw silk or products made from Vietnamese silks.
 Moreover, you may see the traditional weaving machines of the local and learn about the tradition of the village.